particle-iot/docs/src/content/en/shared/firmware.md

 ### Spark.publish()

-Publish an *event* through the Spark Cloud that will be forwarded to all registered callbacks, subscribed streams of Server-Sent Events, and other devices listening via `Spark.subscribe()`.
+Publish an *event* through the Particle Cloud that will be forwarded to all registered callbacks, subscribed streams of Server-Sent Events, and other devices listening via `Spark.subscribe()`.

 This feature allows the device to generate an event based on a condition.
 For example, you could connect a motion sensor to the device and have the device generate an event whenever motion is detected.

-Spark events have the following properties:
+Cloud events have the following properties:

 * name (1–63 ASCII characters)
 * public/private (default public)